stalniy/casl/docs-src/src/content/pages/guide/en.md

 At the core of CASL is a system that enables us to declaratively define and check user permissions using clear javascript syntax:

+> CASL has sophisticated support for TypeScript but in this guide we will use JavaScript for the purpose of ease.
+See [CASL TypeScript][page-casl-ts] for details

+[page-casl-ts]: #

 ```js @{data-filename="defineAbility.js"}
 import { defineAbility } from '@casl/ability';